Working remotely is set to become the way of the future.

 Studies show that working remotely improves productivity, makes people happier and increases levels of creativity.
 As a result, many companies are now adopting this new practice and encouraging employees to work from home.

-The year 2020 may sound like the distant future but it's actually less than four years away.
+The year 2020 may sound like the distant future but it's actually less than three years away!
 Now is the time to start thinking about your own home office and becoming remote-ready for the big shift in workplace environments.

 Stay ahead of the curve and create your own successful home work-place with our guide to home office design below.
 We take you through seven simple steps to help you optimise your work space and will show you seven of the most popular home office styles guaranteed to motivate and inspire!

 A clean desk equals a clear mind.
 It's impossible to think straight under a mountain of paperwork.
-Implmenting a paperless office not only improves productivity, it's much better for the environment.
+Implementing a paperless office not only improves productivity, it's much better for the environment.

 Keep your work space dust and dirt free.
 Cleaning up your desk each evening upon finishing work will provide you will a clean canvas for you to get stuck into work first thing the next morning.
 The act of cleaning your desk each evening can also help to subconscioulsy cleanse the mind of any stress that maybe been felt during the day.